microsoft/vscode-docs/docs/editor/vscode-web.md

 ### Browser support

 You can use VS Code for the Web in Chrome, Edge, Firefox, and Safari.

 Webviews might appear differently or have some unexpected behavior in Firefox and Safari.
+You can view issue queries in the VS Code GitHub repo to track issues related to specific browsers, such as with the [Safari label](https://github.com/microsoft/vscode/labels/safari) and [Firefox label](https://github.com/microsoft/vscode/labels/firefox).

 ### File system API